Skip to main content

 • Criminal record or pending charges in any jurisdiction

-• Nationals of or significant ties to OFAC/EU/UN sanctioned states
+• Nationality of or significant ties to OFAC/EU/UN sanctioned states

-• Prior CBI refusal in any Caribbean jurisdiction
+• Prior CBI application refusal in any Caribbean or other jurisdiction

-• Failure to disclose all nationalities, prior names, or family members
+• Failure to disclose all nationalities, prior names, or dependent family members

 Approved Agents